Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Discussion

 \subsection{Comparative Perspective}

 When positioned against standard IoT security frameworks such as DTLS~1.3, EDHOC, or LAKE, DSEKP provides a pragmatic middle ground between performance and cryptographic assurance.
-It delivers TLS-grade forward secrecy using only symmetric primitives—achieving more than 80\,\% lower computational cost than DTLS while maintaining comparable latency to PSK.
+It delivers session-key agility with only symmetric operations using only symmetric primitives—achieving more than 80\,\% lower computational cost than DTLS while maintaining comparable latency to PSK.